jeregalon/react-randomuser-api/README.md

 It also lists users in a Map instead of an Array, to make searching for users by their key faster and thus speed up rendering when a row is deleted

-To install, clone this repository and type "pnpm install" in the terminal
+To install, clone this repository and type "pnpm install" on the terminal